How to buy stocks in Canada - A definitive and informative guide to investing and purchasing stocks

 A simple yet loaded question, of which there are a plethora of answers that can inundate even the bravest of souls.
 Simply put, a stock provides you with certain rights - such as voting in shareholder meetings, earning a portion of dividends and the right to sell your shares to a third party.
 Whether you are learning how to buy stocks in Canada or anywhere in the world, this is the case.

 However, owning a share does not give you rights to assets of a corporation - a common fallacy perpetuated to the hilt among many.
 In the eyes of the law, an organization is treated as a separate entity (a person).
-As a result, the tables and chairs that one would see in a Microsoft office are owned by the company, not Bill Gates himself.
+As a result, the tables and chairs that one would see in a Royal Bank are owned by the company, not the shareholders.
 In buttoned-down boardrooms, this is known as separation of ownership and control.

 So now that I know what a stock is, I want to know how to buy stocks in Canada!